MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase1.md

 When you have exported all the trusted publishing domains, you’re ready to start the procedure to import this data to Azure RMS.

 ### Import the configuration data to Azure RMS
-The exact procedures for this step depend on your current AD RMS deployment configuration, and your preferred topology for your Azure RMS tenant key.
+The exact procedures for this step depend on your current AD RMS deployment configuration, and your preferred topology for your Azure Information Protection tenant key.

 Your current AD RMS deployment will be using one of the following configurations for your server licensor certificate (SLC) key: